This post may contain affiliate links. Click for complete disclosures.

 Cheese - You can go as simple or as complicated as you want.
 Our girls love a simple cheddar, but I've found egg whites and goat cheese are great too.

-- Bacon - I always cook my bacon like this before breaking it up and putting it into an omelet for the best texture overall.
+- Bacon - I always cook my bacon before breaking it up and putting it into an omelet for the best texture overall.

 - Bell Peppers